We are committed to community organizing, civic engagement, and civic education to

 Ms. Legette’s passions for criminal, juvenile, and social justice reform are reflected in work as a legislative aide for the Georgia State Senate, Externships at the United States Department of Justice and the United States Department of Education, Office for Civil Rights, as well as her work as a high school social studies teacher through Teach For America Corps.

-Mr. Evans Co-Founded Pure Justice in the Fall of 2015 and currently serves as the Director of Operations, Inmate Liaison, and Community Outreach Coordinator.
+Mr. Evans Co-Founded Pure Justice in the Fall of 2015 and currently serves as the Organizing Director, Inmate Liaison, and Community Outreach Coordinator.

 Evans helped to spark the idea of creating an organization centered on advocating for criminal justice reform and exonerating falsely accused and convicted inmates outside of those placed on death row after he himself had been falsely accused of a crime and found it exceptionally hard to locate organizations that were willing to review his case and help get him exonerated.